corona-ai/api-documentation/source/index.html.md

 Documentation for the Corona.ai Prediction API.
 This API is currently in **ALPHA**.

+The API is secured and you need credentials to be able to use it.
+We use the industry-standard OAuth2 protocol.
+For those of you who'd like more information about the ins and outs of OAuth2 please take a look [here](https://auth0.com/docs/protocols/oauth2).
+Note that using the API is incredibly easy; you don't really need an in-depth understanding of OAuth2 to be able to use this API.
+This documentation contains all the information you need to get started!

 # Client access token retrieval
+We use the Auth0.com service to manage authentication and authorization.
+Please check that you have received a _client_id_ and a _client_secret_ before continuing.
+Retrieval of your access token is a two-step process:

+1. Your application authenticates with Auth0 using its _client_id_ and _client_secret_.

+2. Auth0 validates this information and returns an access_token.

 ```python
 import requests